frasercrossman/frasercrossman.github.io/_posts/2018-01-28-hijacking-ethereum-mining.md

 growth in their value, incentivising evermore nefarious and ingenious ways of mining for profit.

 Another emerging trend that we can expect to see accelerate in 2018 is the prolific growth and effects of botnets.
-As more and more, poorly secured, devices connect to the public Internet the possibilities for large scale attacks become progressively more likely and dangerous.
+As more and more, poorly secured, devices connect to the public Internet the possibilities for large-scale attacks become progressively more likely and dangerous.
 Botnets have been around for decades though, infecting vulnerable computers and using them to launch DDOS attacks, store illegal material, send spam emails, and more.
 The sheer scale of this new breed of botnet is what makes them so formidable and will prove to be a serious threat to public infrastructure.

-The financial incentive to infect devices for the purposes of cryptocurrency mining are clear.
+The financial incentive to infect devices for the purposes of cryptocurrency mining is clear.
 Mining is typically the preserve of bespoke machines that are specifically built for their purpose and use high-end GPUs to bolster their hash rate.
-Infecting a network of miners of this type would therefore have huge monetary value to an attacker.
+Infecting a network of miners of this type would, therefore, have huge monetary value to an attacker.
 As sophisticated miners of this type are optimised so aggressively for their purpose they will often leave parameters, assumed to be correct, unchecked leaving them open for attack.